-In some Australian States an Enduring Power of Attorney can extend to decisions about your medical issues.
-In other states an Advanced Health Care Directive (sometimes referred to as a Living Will) is required to direct how medical treatment is to be provided to you.
+In some Australian States, an Enduring Power of Attorney can extend to decisions about your medical issues.
+In other states, an Advanced Health Care Directive (sometimes referred to as a Living Will) is required to direct how medical treatment is provided to you.

 Appointing an enduring power of attorney can ensure that your wishes and your best interests are fulfilled.

 Why should I have a Power of Attorney?

 Your Power of Attorney can look after your legal, financial and property matters.
 Your attorney can sign legally binding documents on your behalf.
 You may, for instance, be travelling overseas for an extended period of time and wish to provide your attorney access to your bank accounts to pay your bills.
 Alternatively, it can be useful to have a Power of Attorney if you become unwell or lose the ability to make decisions for yourself and can no longer manage your financial affairs.

 Making a Power of Attorney does not mean losing control over your legal and financial affairs.
 It simply gives your Power of Attorney a documented and duly executed authority to manage your legal and financial affairs according to your instructions.
 Of course you can always revoke (cancel) Your Power of Attorney if you have the mental capacity to do so.